AirstreamHoldings/docs/README.md

 # We're moving!

 Hi!
-This repository is no longer being used and will be made private on Friday, 7/13.
+This repository is no longer being used and will be made private on Monday, 7/16.
 Please leave bug reports, feedback, and ideas in [npm.community](https://npm.community):

 * Reports of bugs, inaccurate content, or typos should go in the [bugs category](https://npm.community/c/bugs).